webdoc-labs/webdoc/README.md

 }
 ```

-The only required field is `source.include` which tells webdoc where the source files are.
+The only required field is `source.include` which tells webdoc where the source files are. [@webdoc/cli](packages/webdoc-cli)'s README details more configuration options

 You can now run `webdoc` in your terminal and documentation will be generated.